In the past 12 months, we have seen a meteoric growth of online shopping.

 - Language.
 Ideally, your website will be available in the native language.
 There are plenty of services available online to translate your website.

 - Logistics.
-Choose carriers carefully.
+Choose carriers like 3pl logistics carefully.
 The shipping experience is part of the overall shopping experience so this partner is very important.

 - Return policy.
 You already have a return policy in place for your domestic market.
 Now you need to adapt it to the realities of international shipping, considering that costs will be forcibly higher and the delivery times longer.